 5. Choosing the Right Social Media Platform

 Maybe a little thinking about Apple’s social media strategy.
-Why is Apple’s Instagram more active compared to Facebook or Twitter?
+Why is Apple’s Instagram more active compared to Meta or X?

 Here is a guide on the different demographics on the widely used social media platform and what these social media platforms are best for.

 6. Different Goals and Metrics

 The key to social media success is understanding which goals and targets to set.
 Without goals, you will not be able to determine how your social media strategy is performing and where you should improve to perform better.
 Before planning your content, question yourself.
 What is the main goal of this content?
 Are you looking to gain more reach through brand awareness or produce more leads?
 Define your goals then work on your content.